GPrathap/ros_viz_tools/README.md

 ### Colors

-To support colorful marker plotting, `ros_viz_tools` also defines functions and class for easier color settings.
+To support colorful marker plotting, `ros2_viz_tools` also defines functions and class for easier color settings.
 Now there are two approaches supported for generating colors:

 * function `newColorRGBA` (also with some pre-defined colors in `color.h`) or
 * class `ColorMap` (See `demo_node.cpp` for examples)